karrmagadgeteer2/NoteBook/README.md

 pip install --upgrade pip
 pip install -r requirements.txt
 ```
-The Remove-Item command will require you to answer [Y]es.
-And for me, the step upgrading pip encounters a permission issue that disappears if the command is executed a second time.
+For me, the step upgrading pip encounters a permission issue that disappears if the command is executed a second time.

 ### In a Mac Terminal execute the below commands: